 I was GoTW #181

-I've considered myself a board game addict since my mid teens.
+I've considered myself a board game player (not a collector or hoarder) since my mid teens.
 Although I do remember having games such as Jaws

 , Mouse Trap

 I grew up in a small mining village in South Yorkshire - England, betwixt Doncaster and Barnsley.
 Luckily for me I had a few friends who didn't share the village mentality of burning out stolen cars, fighting, facial tattoos, or solvent abuse.
 We shared a common interest in 'Progressive Rock' music, and we would spend our free time mooching around the nearest grey city - Sheffield, talking about all things Proggy, like Genesis, Peter Gabriel, Gong, Jethro Tull, Marillion, Rush and IQ.

 One day we stumbled upon a newly opened board gaming shop which seemed to be run by & attractive to bearded hippy types.
 It was called Games Workshop.
 I decided to fork out £12 or so for Talisman

 , which we all enjoyed time after time.
 The expansions weren't enough to satiate our growing hunger and we'd have competitions on who could design the best character, once to hilarious results when one guy who, after a nights brainstorming session, came back with a terrible, childlike drawing, of a Horse-racing Jockey, complete with bowed legs, riding crop and a black star on his shirt.

 I was now on the path to collecting more or less all of their Bookshelf style games to keep the groups interest high.
 Battlecars